 - • care and assistance someone has had to give you because of your injuries

 Keep a record of any financial losses you have suffered as a result of medical negligence .
 This will include for example any wage slips or P60s.
 You should also keep any receipts for other losses.

 There are Time Limits for bringing claims of this type…

-A person usually only has 3 years to issue Court Proceedings from the date they first knew, or could reasonably have been expected to know, that they had suffered an injury caused by the fault of a medical practitioner .
+You only have 3 years to issue Court Proceedings from the date you first knew, or could reasonably have been expected to know, that you have suffered an injury caused by the fault of a medical practitioner .

-This could be the date of the accident or some time late if you did not know you had been injured at the time the mistake was made.
+This could be the date of the mistake or some time late if you did not know you had been injured at the time the mistake was made.

 If Court Proceedings are not issued within 3 years of that date you would usually be unable to pursue your claim further.

 The Courts can however waive this 3-year time limit if it can be shown that there was a valid reason why you did not pursue the claim sooner.